 Installation is done, click on Login to continue logging in with default admin login:

-Change the admin credentials by going to Users > All Users and clicking on Edit.
+Change the admin credentials by going to Managers > All Managers and clicking on Edit.

-Create a new user by going to Users > Add New.
+Create a new manager by going to Managers > Add New.
 Enter the details and select the Role “user”.
 Click Submit to save.

 Step 14: License Settings

 You will see the License settings page, configure the license email and key from the email you have received.

 If you see an error, please make sure:

 i.
 You are using the license key for GrassBlade LRS and not GrassBlade xAPI Companion

 ii. cURL is installed and enabled for PHP.

 iii.
 If, you are using the LRS on localhost, or on additional test site, please check this article.